 Recently, I have developed a module on the history of colonial and postcolonial Nigeria.
 In this module, students assess the social and economic consequences of colonisation, examine the history of ethnic and religious strife (for example Boko Haram) and understand concepts such as corruption, military coups, poor governance or failed state.

 Expertise and Public Engagement

-My research deals with Borno, a territory located in North-Eastern mainly known in the media as the cradle of terrorist Islamist group, Boko Haram.
+My doctoral research dealt with Borno, a territory located in North-Eastern mainly known in the media as the cradle of terrorist Islamist group, Boko Haram.

-With the help of Dr Geoffrey Browell, Head of Archives Services at King’s College London, I am also developing an online catalogue for the National Archives of Madagascar.
+In 2017, I worked with Dr Toby Green and a team of specialists of African History on a textbook for West African students.With the help of Dr Geoffrey Browell, Head of Archives Services at King’s College London, I also developed an online catalogue for the National Archives of Madagascar.